o3de/o3de.org/content/docs/user-guide/testing/_index.md

 ### LyTestTools

 The [LyTestTools](/docs/user-guide/testing/lytesttools/) are testing productivity tools for writing and debugging tests that across different environments.
 This includes (but isn't limited to) environment manipulation, creating/collecting images and logs, and starting project launchers.

-## Optimization

-### Quality Settings

-The [Quality system](/docs/user-guide/testing/quality/) gives you the ability to define quality levels and console variable settings to use for each quality level.
-Applications typically run on different hardware and need different settings to achieve the best performance on each device and accomodate user preferences.